 Academic Bio

-J. David Schloen is the John A. Wilson Professor of Archaeology and Digital Humanities in the Institute for the Study of Ancient Cultures, the Department of Middle Eastern Studies, and the College of the University of Chicago.
+J. David Schloen is the John A. Wilson Professor of Archaeology and Digital Studies in the Institute for the Study of Ancient Cultures, the Department of Middle Eastern Studies, and the College of the University of Chicago.
 He specializes in the archaeology and history of the Levant in the Bronze and Iron Ages (ca. 3500 to 500 BCE).
 For more than 30 years he has directed large-scale excavations and field schools at archaeological sites in Israel, Turkey, and Spain.
 His archaeological fieldwork began in 1989 in the long-running Harvard University excavations at Ashkelon on the south coast of Israel, where he served as associate director from 1994 to 2004 and later co-authored three volumes of the final excavation report.
 He has also directed excavations at Tel Yaqush, a village of the Early Bronze Age (3500–2500 BCE) on the northern Jordan River in Israel, and at Alalakh in the Plain of Antioch (modern Antakya) on the Turkish-Syrian border, a prominent city of the Middle and Late Bronze Ages (2000–1200 BCE).
 He has current fieldwork projects at three sites: the Aramean city of Sam’al (modern Zincirli Höyük) in the Gaziantep province of southeastern Turkey; the Canaanite-Phoenician site of Tell Keisan north of Haifa in Israel; and the Iron Age Phoenician colony site of Cerro del Villar near Málaga on the south coast of Spain.

 Schloen synthesizes archaeological and textual evidence to understand the early cities and kingdoms of the Levant and how they were organized socially, economically, and politically.
 Much of his research and teaching is concerned with the Canaanite culture of the Bronze Age Levant and its Israelite and Phoenician manifestations in the Iron Age.
 Developments in the Canaanite world reveal the broader structural transformations of the first millennium BCE, which wrought fundamental changes in Mediterranean society and economy in the period before the classical Greek and Roman empires.
 Schloen explores these transformations by studying the interaction between mundane social practices and the shared metaphors and narratives that sustained, and were sustained by, those practices.
 For example, his book on The House of the Father as Fact and Symbol examines the intertwined ideological and material dimensions of ancient patriarchal households on various social scales using Max Weber’s concept of “patrimonialism,” as seen through the lens of more recent hermeneutical theory.